Amplitude recursions with an extra marked point: Genus one (one-loop level)

-In terms of a momentum interpretation, we find the same behavior as in the genus-zero case in \eqn{eqn:C1limitSel}: the momentum of the external state which corresponds to one of the fixed insertion points receives two contributions, one coming from the state at $z_1=0$ and the other from a state at the same position of the cylinder boundary $z_2=z_1\mod \ZZ$ due to the merged auxiliary insertion point $z_2$.
+The behavior is the same as in the genus-zero case in \eqn{eqn:C1limitSel}: the momentum of the external state which corresponds to one of the fixed insertion points receives two contributions, one coming from the state at $z_1=0$ and the other from a state at the same position of the boundary of the annulus $z_2=z_1\mod \ZZ$ due to the merged auxiliary insertion point $z_2$.